Any0ne22/CryptoLib/README.md

 # Examples
 ## CryptoRSA C#

-> This example show how to secure a data transfer between two users (user1 and user2) using RSA algorithm in c#.
+> This example show how to secure a data transfer between two users (user1 and user2) with CryptoLib using RSA algorithm in C#.

 `CryptoRSA user1 = new CryptoRSA(2048);`
 `string user1PublicKey= user1.ExportPublicKeyString();`